CleveTok3125/AniYT/README.md

    Search for playlists by keyword.

 4. **History Tracking**
-   Continue watching previously viewed videos through the watch history and history tracking
+   Continue watching previously viewed videos through the watch history and history tracking.

+5. **Bookmarking**
+   Bookmark favorite videos or playlists.

-5. **Play Videos with MPV**
+6. **Play Videos with MPV**
    Play videos using the MPV player (supports both Android and auto modes).

-6. **Download Videos with SponsorBlock**
+7. **Download Videos with SponsorBlock**
    Download videos and automatically skip sponsors using SponsorBlock.

 # Installation